 2/15 MSC at Juanita Sanchez

-Coach Henry Coleman III will be entering his eighth year as the Varsity Boy’s Basketball Head Coach at Mount Saint Charles Academy this winter.
-Since he has taken over Coach Coleman has helped lead the Mounties into the playoffs in five of the seven seasons he has been in charge.
+Coach Henry Coleman III will be entering his ninth year as the Varsity Boy’s Basketball Head Coach at Mount Saint Charles Academy this winter.
+Since he has taken over Coach Coleman has helped lead the Mounties into the playoffs in six of the eight seasons he has been in charge.
 The 2018-2019 season the Mounties captured their first league title since 1995, finishing first in Division III-East with a 13-5 record, Coach Coleman was recognized with the Rhode Island Basketball Coaches Association Division III Coach of the Year for his efforts.
 In 2014-2015 he was also named the Division III Rhode Island Basketball Coaches Association Head Coach of the Year.
 The 2015-2016 and 2016-2017 seasons the Mounties were honored with the Division 3 Team Sportsmanship Award.
 In 2015 he helped start the Mount Saint Charles Summer Basketball League which includes many high schools from Blackstone Valley and the surrounding area.

-The 2021 season was Coach Coleman’s nineteenth season overall coaching high school basketball.
+The 2022 season was Coach Coleman’s twentieth season overall coaching high school basketball.
 He began his career as an assistant head coach at Feinstein High School from 2002-2008, making the playoffs every year and culminating in winning the Division III State Championship in 2006 and the Division II State Championship in 2007.
 He then was named the interim head coach at Central High School from 2008-2010, leading Central to the playoffs in 2010.
 That year, he was recognized as the 2009-2010 Division I Rhode Island Basketball Coaches Association Head Coach of the Year.
 From 2010-2014, he was the assistant head coach at Shea High School, helping them make the playoffs three times, including finishing as the 2012-2013 Division II Championship runners-up.

 In addition to his success on the basketball court, his teams were nominated five times for the Providence Journal’s Dick Reynolds Sportsmanship Award.
 He currently serves on the Rhode Island Basketball Coaches Association Executive Board as the President and Webmaster.
 He was the R.I.B.C.A.
 Vice President and Secretary for the previous six years.

-Jay Fadden will be entering his second season as assistant head coach for the Varsity team.
+Jay Fadden will be entering his third season as assistant head coach for the Varsity team.
 Coach Fadden has had a long coaching career on many different levels including high school and travel.
 He had been head coach of both the Freshman and Junior Varsity basketball teams along with assistant Varsity head coach for Bellingham.
 For five years he was the head coach for the Bellingham Varsity Summer League team that played in the competitive Milford league.
 The team made it to the finals three years and won the league championship in the summer of 2019.
 One of Coach Fadden’s passions is teaching the game to young players.
 As a head coach in travel his teams have won two MetroWest titles.
 He has been involved coaching in-town basketball and senior league basketball.

 Coach Fadden graduated from Xavierian Brothers High School and from Franklin Pierce University with a Bachelor’s of Arts Degree.
 He received his Master Degree from Saint John’s Seminary for Arts and Ministry.
 For over thirty years Coach Fadden has been the General Manager/Executive Vice President of the CatholicTV Network, a national station.
 He is married to his wife Shirley, and they have two sons, James and Ethan (Class of 2024) and a daughter Amelia (Class of 2020).